gatorbot/gatordot/README.md

 # gatordot

-A Particle library for gatordot
+A Particle library for DotStar (APA102) LED modules.

 ## Welcome to your library!